 - Create a stronger environment to enable sustainable health care services at Yambio State Hospital, with a focus on mother and child health

-The project is aiming to reduce the high rate of maternal and child mortality in Western Equatoria State, South Sudan.
-In particular, the project will:
+The project is focused on reducing the high rate of maternal and child mortality in Western Equatoria State, South Sudan.
+In 2016, the project:

-- Reach more than 38,000 people directly with essential health care, most of them pregnant women and children under the age of five.
+- Reached more than 38,000 people directly with essential health care, most of them pregnant women and children under the age of five.

 Government of South Sudan